Goffaux-Lab/.github/profile/README.md

 ## Welcome to the Goffaux-Lab!

-See our [Open Science Framework](https://osf.io/nxy5s/) profile and the [Goffaux-Lab website](https://sites.uclouvain.be/goffauxlab/index.html).
+See Valerie Goffaux's [Open Science Framework](https://osf.io/zxjkh/) profile and the [Goffaux-Lab website](https://sites.uclouvain.be/goffauxlab/index.html).

 See